 Using Data to Improve Quality in Early Education Settings: Parts 1 & II

-Blue graphic that points to Using Data to Improve Quality in Early Education Settings: Part I to 10 week implementation period to Using Data to Improve Quality in Early Education Settings: Part IIIn this two-part program, Nonie Lesaux and Stephanie Jones, Faculty Directors of the Saul Zaentz Early Education Initiative at the Harvard Graduate School of Education, explore leadership practices that foster data-use mindsets and strategies to promote effective, collaborative, and sustainable data work.
+In this two-part program, Nonie Lesaux and Stephanie Jones, Faculty Directors of the Saul Zaentz Early Education Initiative at the Harvard Graduate School of Education, explore leadership practices that foster data-use mindsets and strategies to promote effective, collaborative, and sustainable data work.
 Participants will explore new ways data can be leveraged to drive quality improvement in early learning settings.

 In most educational settings, including those serving young children, data are collected and used largely for compliance purposes.
 But with the right knowledge, strategies, and tools, everyday information collected in settings serving young children can be used to drive higher-impact practices, more effective leadership, and overall quality.